A frequency-independent bound on trigonometric polynomials of Gaussians and applications: Abstract

 \section{Abstract}

 We prove a frequency-independent bound on trigonometric functions of a class of singular Gaussian random fields, which arise naturally from weak universality problems for singular stochastic PDEs.
-This enables us to reduce the regularity assumption on the nonlinearity of the microscopic models in KPZ and dynamical $\Phi^4_3$ in \cite{HX19} and \cite{Phi4_general} to that required by PDE structures.
+This enables us to reduce the regularity assumption on the nonlinearity of the microscopic models (for pathwise convergence) in KPZ and dynamical $\Phi^4_3$ in the previous works of Hairer-Xu and Furlan-Gubinelli to heuristically optimal thresholds required by PDE structures.

 \microtypesetup{protrusion=false}

 \microtypesetup{protrusion=true}

 \k{\mathbf{k}}